-The Company had contingent liabilities in respect of securities by way of mortgages have been granted over various aged care facilities to catholic financing and other catholic entities as part of acquisition and borrowing arrangements for those facilities.
+The Company had contingent liabilities in respect of securities by way of mortgages granted over various aged care facilities to catholic financing as part of borrowing arrangements for those facilities.

 During previous financial years, the Company received, or was entitled to receive, a government grant in relation to the construction of a public (third schedule) hospital and a residential aged care facility.
 The cumulative grant amounts were recognised in other income within the statement of profit or loss and other comprehensive income during previous financial years.